123bros/Movie-Analysis/README.md

 - Profitability of a movie has a high correlation with regards to the budget but a low correlation to the ratings
 - The revenue grossed also depends on a multitude of varaibles, mainly the genres/casts and whether the movie is part of a popular franchise
 - There has been a huge increase in demand for movies, and as of now at least 90% of the movies are deemed profitiable from our model
+- Going forward, we believe with a lower budget, it is easier to make a profit
+- The tradeoff between increased budget for advertisement/cast comes with a expectation of a higher Revenue, otherwise, it will be unprofitable.

 ## What did we learn from this project?
 - It is important to select a suitable model for the analysis of the question, as each model contains their Pros and Cons